xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 Not cartesian closed category but finer, for exponential object `(A) -> B` is farther factored into `(- A) B`.

-## The algebraic structure of the space of dependent type

-What is the algebraic structure of the space of dependent types?

 To specify logic deduction system, we use inference rules, which is studied in details in Martin-Löf's type theory.